 Continuous Professional Development

-Aletheia Academies Trust believes in investing in our people.
-The Trust Executive Team has extensive experience in continuous professional development (CPD) and we invest heavily across our academies.
+Aletheia Academies Trust invests in our people.
+The Trust Executive Team has extensive experience in continuous professional development (CPD) and we create opportunities across all our academies for all staff.

 Our approach to CPD is strategic, targeting the needs of our individual schools and ensuring we make a positive impact on improving life chances for local children.

 We offer a range of high-quality CPD led both by our central Executive Team and by our external facilitators.
 We ensure CPD has a direct benefit for both the individual and the school, to improve outcomes for our pupils.

 In addition to bespoke development, across the school year, we provide Trust-wide CPD days to encourage collaboration and innovation across all schools.
 Senior and Middle leaders meet each term as part of key focus groups in which staff question and challenge to ensure that, as a Trust, we are always inspiring each other to deliver the best possible practice.

 In collaboration with the Best Practice Network (BPN), judged Outstanding by Ofsted, members of the School Improvement Team facilitate fully funded regional Leadership and Specialist NPQ programmes (NPQH, NPQSL, NPQLBC and NPQLT).
 These take place at least annually and offer staff in our schools direct access to high quality, accredited training.
 Working with BPN, senior leaders in our schools are also offered facilitation training to enable them to co-deliver the programmes alongside the Trust Improvement Ofﬁcers.

 Our aim is to provide a clear development structure for each individual.
 We support the identification of leadership talent in our academies and offer supplying high-quality programmes that encourage the continuous supply of effective leaders for the Trust as part of our Performance Management and Professional Development.

 What to Expect